 parentId parameter is not specified, then WebCenter cannot fetch global announcements (that is, announcements not scoped to a forum): global announcements are not available for public users.

 In an ADF-secured custom WebCenter application, identity propagation is enabled.
 Based on the identity, appropriate permissions are matched and corresponding actions are enabled.

-The user name that you use to log in to the application will be used to log in to the discussions server.
+The user name that you use to log in to the application is used to log in to the discussions server.
 The recommended approach is to have the discussions server and the custom WebCenter application point to the same identity store.
 To simplify the login process for your custom WebCenter application, you should use the same login credentials for the application as you do for the discussions server.
-This way, your users can log into the application once and automatically connect to the discussions server.
+This way, your users can log in to the application one time and automatically connect to the discussions server.

 Note:The Announcements services requires that the identity store be LDAP-based; that is, not file-based with

 For information about configuring ADF security, see Section 3.5, "Implementing Security in Your Application."

 This section describes optional features available with this service.
 It contains the following subsections:

 The Announcements - Sidebar View is similar to the Announcements view in that it displays announcements and provides tools to create, edit, and delete announcements.
 It also provides controls for determining when an announcement is published and when it expires.
 After you create an announcement, you can select the Mail icon next to the announcement to mail the announcement to anyone you choose.